McAlevely delivers the harsh truth of why trade unions are declining and what it will take to keep them alive.

 There is hope

-McAlevey’s grit, anger and determination shines throughout and is a must read for anyone trying to build a better world.
+McAlevey’s grit, anger and determination shines throughout and is a must-read for anyone trying to build a better world.
 Raising Expectations (and Raising Hell) ends with hope: the trade unions can be revived.
-It will take a lot of work and going back to the roots of deep organising, but McAlevey proves it can be done.
+It will take a lot of work and go back to the roots of deep organising, but McAlevey proves it can be done.

 Get the book